 - D2.3 This character area is located on the chalk dipslope south and east of the Meon Valley.
 It comprises the prominent chalk ridge (of the Meon anticline) and dipslope, with a localised secondary escarpment running between Soberton and Clanfield.
 The prominent ridge rises to 197m at Old Winchester Hill, 234m at Salt Hill, and 270m at Butser Hill, from where there are panoramic views.
 The ridge supports the most extensive tracts of chalk grassland and is defined as an 'open' landscape sub-type.
 Butser Hill is particularly notable for its species-rich chalk grassland and yew woodland Old Winchester Hill supports one of the largest stands of juniper (a UK BAP priority species) in Hampshire.
 The ridge also exhibits Iron Age cross dykes (at Butser Hill) and an Iron Age Hill Fort (at Old Winchester Hill).
 Hanger woodland occurs on the steeper slopes Peake Wood SSSI to the north of Old Winchester Hill is a good example of ash/hazel woodland on calcareous soils. - D2.4 South of the open ridge is a significant area of woodland cover, most notably between Coombe Wood and Butser Hill, which contributes to an 'enclosed' landscape character.
 Coombe and Hyden Woods are ancient woodlands and of ecological interest as reflected in their designation as a SINC.
-Below this is an area of open arable land that is defined as an 'open' landscape sub-type. - D2.5 The secondary escarpment, extending between Soberton and Clanfield, supports chalk grassland, assarts, and hanger woodland including the Hambledon Hangers SINC.
+Below this is an area of open arable land that is defined as an 'open' landscape sub-type.
+Another significant area of ancient woodland is The Holt, located in the south of the character area and managed by the Forestry Commission.
+Recognised as an SINC, and representing remnants of the Forest of Bere. - D2.5 The secondary escarpment, extending between Soberton and Clanfield, supports chalk grassland, assarts, and hanger woodland including the Hambledon Hangers SINC.
 The dipslope below the secondary escarpment is overlain with deposits of clay-with-flint and acidic clay soils that support a mosaic of small scale, irregular fields (related to early enclosure of the landscape), bounded by thick hedgerows and a high incidence of woodland.
 This part of the character area is defined as an 'enclosed' landscape sub-type.
-A secondary row of hills lying south of this secondary scarp (at Home Down, Broad Half Penny Down, and Windmill Down) form open elements within the enclosed mosaic.
+A secondary row of hills lying south of this secondary scarp (at

+Home Down, Broad Half Penny Down, and Windmill Down) form open elements within the enclosed mosaic.

 - D2.6 The settlement pattern is characteristic of the type with dispersed farmsteads across the downland with nucleated villages, e.g. Hambledon, located in more sheltered areas on the dipslope.
 Hambledon exhibits a strong form which responds to the adjacent scarp and is surrounded by medieval enclosures. - D2.7 The sense of tranquillity is disrupted in places by the large, modern farm buildings and pylon lines which cut across the area.
 The A3 also cuts through this area close to Butser Hill.
-The character area is well served by public rights of way including the South Downs Way national trail, Monarch's Way and Wayfarer's Walk.
+The character area is well served by public rights of way including the South Downs Way National Trail, Monarch's Way and Wayfarer's Walk.
 Areas of open access include Winchester Hill, Butser Hill, and Salt Hill as well as an area of National Trust Land on the scarp south of Hambledon.